kamakshii22/Healthcare_Reimbursement_Project/README.md

 ## Data Description

 - **Datasets:** Comprehensive information on Medicare enrollees, reimbursement amounts, healthcare services, and demographic factors.
-- **df_state:** State-level data including 52 rows and 17 columns.
+- **df_state:** State-level data & **df_county:** County-level data.
-- **df_county:** County-level data with 3144 rows and 17 columns.

 ## Approach

-1. **Data Cleaning and Preprocessing**
-    - Renamed columns for clarity.
-    - Removed redundant rows and handled null values.
-    - Converted inappropriate data types to ensure accurate analysis.
-    - Imputed missing values using state-level data to fill county-level gaps.

-2. **Exploratory Data Analysis (EDA)**
-    - Analyzed data distribution, identified data quality issues, and addressed them.
+Extensive **Data Cleaning and Preprocessing** was done to ensure accurate analysis and modeling.
+This included renaming columns for clarity, removing redundant rows, and handling null values.
+We converted inappropriate data types to their correct formats and imputed missing values using state-level data to fill county-level gaps, ensuring data completeness and consistency.<br>

-    - Conducted EDA on both state and county datasets to understand feature distributions and correlations.
-    - Visualized data to identify patterns and relationships affecting Medicare reimbursements.
+Performed **Exploratory Data Analysis (EDA)** on both state and county datasets to understand feature distributions and correlations.
+This included visualizing data to identify patterns and relationships that affect Medicare reimbursements, and addressing any data quality issues discovered during this process.<br>

-3. **Feature Engineering**
-    - Created new features and refined existing ones to enhance model performance.
-    - Mapped and imputed missing values from state-level data for county-level analysis.
+Does **Feature Engineering** and refined existing ones to enhance model performance.
+This step also involved mapping and imputing missing values from state-level data for county-level analysis.<br>

-4. **Model Building**
-    - Implemented three regression models:
+For **Model Building** implemented three regression models:
   - **Linear Regression**
   - **Random Forest Regression**
-        - **Gradient Boosting Regression**
+  - **Gradient Boosting Regression** <br>

-    - Split the data into training and testing sets (80/20 split).
-    - Performed target encoding for categorical variables and normalized features using Min-Max Scaling.
+The data was split into training and testing sets (80/20 split).
+We performed target encoding for categorical variables and normalized features using Min-Max Scaling.<br>

-5. **Model Evaluation**
-    - Evaluated models using metrics:
-        - Mean Absolute Error (MAE)
-        - Mean Squared Error (MSE)
-        - Root Mean Squared Error (RMSE)
+Done **Model Evaluation** using metrics Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE) & R-squared (R²) Score.
-        - R-squared (R²) Score

-6. **Model Comparison**
+**Model Comparison**

 | Model                       | MAE    | MSE       | RMSE   | R²     |
 |-----------------------------|--------|-----------|--------|--------|